shouldsee/pybash/README.md

-# pybash: The Python wrapper for bash.
+# pybash: A hacky Python3 wrapper for bash.

 ## Requirement:
 	- echo